 Chicken Feed

-Nourish your flock with our carefully selected range of premium chicken feeds designed to support optimal health, egg production, and vitality.
-From day-old chicks to mature layers, we offer specialized nutrition formulations to meet the unique needs of your birds at every stage of development.
+From day-old chicks to adult egg layers to senior and meat birds, we offer specialized nutrition to meet the needs of your chickens at every stage of development.

-Our collection features trusted brands including Vella Stock Feeds, Red Hen, Laucke, Avigrain, Country Heritage Feeds, Ambos, and Barastoc, providing you with quality-assured products from industry leaders in poultry nutrition.
-Choose from organic options, soy-free formulations, protein-rich layer pellets, nutritious mash, and specialized starter feeds for growing chicks.
+Our collection features popular brands like Vella Stock Feeds, Red Hen, Laucke, Avigrain, Country Heritage Feeds, Ambos, and Barastoc, providing you with high quality and trusted products from industry leaders.

-Enhance your birds' diet with supplementary treats like dried mealworms and essential calcium sources such as Calgrit to promote strong eggshells and overall wellbeing.
-Our economical 20kg bulk options offer exceptional value without compromising on quality.
+Supplement your bird’s diet with supplements and treats like dried mealworms and calcium like Calgrit to promote strong eggshells.
+Our economical 20kg bulk options offer exceptional value for money.

-Whether you maintain a small backyard flock or care for game birds, our premium feed selection ensures your poultry receives balanced nutrition for vibrant health, consistent egg production, and beautiful plumage.
+Whether you maintain a small backyard flock or care for game birds, our premium feed selection ensures your poultry receives balanced nutrition for optimal health and consistent egg laying.

 A. Chickens should always have food available to them and they will eat what they require.
 If you're trying to minimize feed waste and don't want to put too much food that gets fouled then one idea is to put in a measured amount and then come back after one day and measure what's left.
 If you put 2kg and 1kg is left, then 1kg of feed is required per day.